MuhammedMagdyy/Password-Generator/README.md

 After clicking on `Generate` button, The password will be created randomly from **Digits**, **Uppercase Letters**, **Lowercase Letters**, and **Symbols**.
 Also, After clicking on `Save` button, The program generates a text file that has **Creation date of the file**, **Password usage**, and **The password**.
 So, the user can save the file to any folder he wants.
+And finally, After saving, The password is transferring to the clipboard.

 ## Requirments
 You can colne the project by using this command on `CMD`